-Your motor home chassis is designed to carry a certain maximum load.
-This load includes everything: the weight of the empty motor home itself, all occupants and their belongings, fuel, fresh water, waste water and anything else that may be in or attached to the motor home.
+Your motor home chassis is designed to carry a specific maximum weight.
+This weight includes everything: the weight of the empty motor home itself, all occupants and their belongings, fuel, fresh water, waste water and any-thing else that may be in or attached to the motor home.